 Causes of Annular Tear

 - Age-related wear and tear changes lead to the degenerative changes in the disc.
 If the annulus is severely subjected to degeneration, it results in an annular tear.
-If such pathology has occurred in any person, the proper intervention must be undertaken because such degenerative tears can also happen in the other parts of the vertebral column.

 - Spinal stenosis is also a leading cause of disc tearing.
 In this condition, the central canal of the spinal column is narrowed down.
 The tissues of the annular ring are stretched and then torn out.
-This condition mainly affects the cervical and thoracic region of the spinal column.
-Spinal nerve roots are also compressed by stenosis.

 - Extra body weight can also cause the weakening of the annular fibers and the risk of annular tearing is enhanced.
 This happens because the spinal column has to support extra body weight and more stress is exerted to the discs.

 - Daily activities like twisting, bending and swaying from side to side can also cause annular tearing.
-But such types of tears are very small.

 Symptoms of Annular Tear

-How Tear is Diagnosed?
+How Annular Tear is Diagnosed?

-Invasive treatment should be avoided at the start of the treatment.
-Non-invasive conservative treatment options are steroid injections and nerve root block.
-These remedies provide temporary relief (approximately up to one year) and then you have to repeat the procedure again and again.
-Another conservative treatment option is to put a spinal cord stimulator (STM).
-It causes the reduction of severe pain associated with the condition.
-It does not correct the underlying pathology.
+Minimally-invasive conservative treatment options are physical therapy, steroid injections, nerve root block and anti inflammatory medications.
+These remedies provide temporary pain relief (approximately up to one year) and then you have to repeat the procedure again and again.

 Spinal Decompression Therapy